 In this demonstration, we place images inside a column instead of a slider or carousel.
 Images in a column load quickly, display in a vertical stack and are swiped as users scroll down the screen.
 Sliders and carousels take time to load and rotate from left to right.

-The tools you need for this mobile-friendly design approach are:
+The tools you need for this mobile-friendly design approach are Column Components and Cloning (on the toolbar).

 Best Practices